maxkoste/tmux-nvim-config/README.md

 ## ✨ Features

-- 🪟 **Transparent Neovim UI** — integrates cleanly with your terminal or Tmux theme
+- **Transparent Neovim UI** — integrates cleanly with your terminal theme
-- 🧵 Tmux setup with battery, online-status, and Catppuccin theme
+- Tmux setup with battery, online-status and transparency to adopt your terminal theme
-- 🔌 Plugin-managed with TPM and LazyVim
+- Plugin-managed with TPM(tmux) and LazyVim

 ## Language Support